Turkey travel guide

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Turkey set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact Turkey’s UK embassy or consulate.
+If you’re not sure how these requirements apply to you, contact the Turkish Embassy in the UK.

 COVID-19 rules